 The following questions relates to the past 4 weeks and should be asked to the female respondent/reference woman:

 The index child is the youngest child in the HH aged 6-59 months (<5 years) at baseline, and the index woman is his/her mother or female caretaker.
-If there is no child in the household, a pregnant woman should be the preferred female respondent if available.
+If there is no child in the household, a pregnant or lactating woman should be the preferred female respondent if available.